 In ancient times, the term “trivia” was appropriated to mean something very new.

-Nostalgic college students in the 1960s, along with others, began to informally trade questions and answers about the popular culture of their youth.
-After writing trivia columns, Columbia University students Ed Goodgold and Dan Carlinsky created the earliest inter-collegiate quiz bowls that tested culturally (and emotionally) significant, yet virtually useless information.
+Nostalgic college students in the 1960s began to informally trade questions and answers about the popular culture of their youth.
+After writing trivia columns, Columbia University students Ed Goodgold and Dan Carlinsky created the earliest inter-collegiate quiz bowls.
+They tested culturally (and emotionally) significant yet virtually useless information.
 The students dubbed the tests trivia contests.
-TThey later published Trivia (Dell, 1966) was the first book treating trivia in the revolutionary new sense, authored by Ed Goodgold and Dan Carlinsky.
-This book achieved a ranking on the New York Times bestseller list.
+TThey later published Trivia (Dell, 1966), the first book treating trivia in the revolutionary new sense.
+This book also achieved a ranking on the New York Times bestseller list.

-- Over time, the word “trivia” has come to refer to obscure and arcane bits of dry knowledge as well as nostalgic remembrances of pop culture.
+- Over time, the word “trivia” has come to refer to obscure and arcane bits of dry knowledge.
+It also refers to nostalgic remembrances of pop culture.

-- In North America, the game Trivial Pursuit peaked in 1984, when consumers bought over 20 million games.
+- In North America, Trivial Pursuit peaked in 1984, when consumers bought over 20 million games.

 - Steven Point, Wisconsin, holds the largest current trivia contest at the University of Wisconsin-Stevens Point’s college radio station WWSP 89.9 FM.
 During the April 2013 event, the university hosted the 44th annual contest.
 Typically, 400 teams participate, ranging from 1 to 150 players.
-The competition, which is open to anyone, spans 54 hours over a weekend with eight questions each hour.
+The competition is open to anyone.
+It spans 54 hours over a weekend with eight questions each hour.